arqamrp/stochoptimtests/temp/proposal.md

 **Monthly overview of timeline**

 May: Review the precursor codebase.
-Decide on the structure by iterating through some basic prototypes and approaches.
+Finalise the structure by iterating through some basic prototypes and approaches.

 June: Build the central wrapper and various subwrappers